JoWestermann/smolyax/README.md

 ### Documentation

-- For an introduction to relevant literature and the key implementation concepts, see the [JOSS paper (under review)](https://github.com/JoWestermann/smolyax/blob/main/paper/paper.md) accompanying this repository.
+- For an introduction to relevant literature and the key implementation concepts, see the [JOSS paper](https://joss.theoj.org/papers/10.21105/joss.08505) accompanying this repository.
 - For code documentation see [here](https://jowestermann.github.io/smolyax/smolyax.html).

 ## Get started